The journey of ‘how to be happy with yourself ‘is one we all travel.

 Most people like to bash social media and glossy magazines as villains that create endless channels of comparison.

 But here’s the thing:

-Instagram, facebook and the rest are not the reason why we’re not happy.
+Instagram, facebook and the rest are not the reason why you’re not happy.

-They’re also not the reason why we keep comparing ourselves to other people and finding ourselves lacking.
+They’re also not the reason why you keep comparing yourself to other people and finding yourself lacking.